medalight/callable-bond-hedging/README.md

 Four liquid trades remove 95% of the interest rate risk and leave the credit risk, the risk the portfolio exists to hold, untouched to the dollar.

-Read the **decomposition, not the total**.
 Total VaR barely moves because two roughly independent risks combine close to quadrature, so removing the rate leg entirely just drops the total to the spread floor.
 A hedge that drove total VaR to zero would mean the mandate had been hedged away by mistake.

 ## Three findings worth stating